-Anyone who’s been to the Netherlands for more than a month knows that doing your groceries all the time at an Albert Heijn supermarket is expensive, even with all the nice bonuses you get from time to time.
-So then, if you are a poor student eating leftovers or simply have a strict budget to keep in mind, what alternatives are there for you to do groceries and not spend half of your money on it?
+Anyone who’s been to the Netherlands for more than a month knows that buying your groceries all the time at an Albert Heijn supermarket is expensive, even with all the nice bonuses you get from time to time.
+So then, if you’re a poor student eating leftovers or simply have a strict budget to keep in mind, what alternatives are there for you to not spend half of your money buying groceries?
 What, in short, are the cheapest supermarkets in the Netherlands?

 What are the least expensive supermarkets in the Netherlands?